newenclave/mico/README.md

 ```

-#### Inheretence
+#### Inheritance
 A module can inherit values from another module.
-In the case of inheritence
+In the case of inheritance
 all elements of the parent are available in the child.
 And by the child.
 ```swift
     module a {